geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Geohot ,Chenyu & Nimlgen** [[00:12:40](https://www.youtube.com/watch?v=axTYYYYOHHY&t=760)]
 Geohot: All right.Yeah, I believe you.
-Geohot: All right.Well, the kernel moves the lock.
+All right.Well, the kernel moves the lock.
-Geohot: Someday we're going to get rid of the kernel.
+Someday we're going to get rid of the kernel.
 Chenyu: Great.Great.
 Geohot: I can move locked pages.
 Cool.
-Geohot: Nice work finding that.
+Nice work finding that.
 Yeah.
-Geohot: Two other things to talk about.
+Two other things to talk about.
-Geohot: We still got to fix the copy out speed of the USB.
+We still got to fix the copy out speed of the USB.
 Nimlgen: Yeah.
 Geohot: I bought a...
 Oh, this is flaky.
 I'll remove that.